MediBoss/Top-Movies/README.md

 ### Top Movies : An intro to iOS Networking, JSON, and APIs

-##### Purpose : This is a simple app based off Make's School API online course to introduce and familiarize my self Networking
+##### Purpose : This is a simple app based off Make's School API online course and Marquavious Draggon's Movie Json Parsser Course to introduce and familiarize my self Networking

 ##### Goals :